mpeeples2008/ArchNetSci/_book/05-visualization.md

 write(dj, "network.json")
 ```

-### Figure 6.21: The Filmstrip Approach {#Figure_6_21}
+### Figure 6.21: The Filmstrip Approach {- #Figure_6_21}

 Fig. 6.21.
-A demonstration of the filmstrip approach to plotting longitudinal network data.
+A demonstration of the flimstrip approach to plotting longitudinal network data.
 These data represent networks of ceramic similarity in the San Pedro Valley of Arizona for three consecutive 50-year intervals.

 [Use these data](data/Figure6_21.Rdata) to replicate the figures shown here.